The Must-Dos in The Coromandel

 Scroll down for the Coromandel must-dos, otherwise, more tips can be found in The Complete Guide to the Coromandel.

-1. Hike to the top of the Pinnacles
+1. Hike to the Top of the Pinnacles

-2. Walk down the beach at Cathedral Cove
+2. Witness the Iconic Cathedral Cove

-3. Dig yourself a hot pool at Hot Water Beach
+3. Dig Yourself a Hot Pool at Hot Water Beach

-5. Check out the Miranda Shorebird Centre
+6. See Rare Birds at the Miranda Shorebird Centre

 The Pukorokoro Miranda Shorebird Centre is home to thousands of wrybill, a seabird unique to New Zealand.
 This true spectacle of nature is a must-see if you are spending a few days in the area.
 Nearby in the small town of Miranda, you can also find the great Miranda hot spring, a very cheap way to unwind from all this travel that you are doing.